joomla-x/joomla-pythagoras/docs/event.md

 // Here you add you listeners and your events....

-// Instanciating a delegating dispatcher.
+// Instantiating a delegating dispatcher.
 $delegatingDispatcher = new DelegatingDispatcher($dispatcher);

 // Now you inject this dispatcher in your system, and it has only the triggerEvent method.